The Worlds End Association

-The Association has been active for over 30 years and current membership is 140 homes around 300 people.
+The Association has been active for 36 years and current membership is 140 homes around 300 people.
 Members join by paying an annual subscription of five pounds with many making a donation.

 We recognise that people are busy with their lives and being active in the local residents' association is not at the top of their priority list but most people care about the area in which they choose to live.
 They want to know what is going on in their locality and whether they will be affected by any changes or developments.
 They also want to maintain and increase the value of their property which is directly affected by the state of the surrounding area.

 This is where The Worlds End Association comes in with its elected Committee of fellow residents which monitors local planning applications, liaises with local authorities, attends Local and County Council meetings, lobbies train companies, county highway authorities, police, reports graffiti and generally tries to prevent the locality from becoming tatty around the edges.

 The Committee's work and findings are reported to members through regular newsletters, this website, local talks and the Annual General Meeting held in March.